 Michael Workman isn't a magician, but he sees magic happen every day.

-As a physical therapist and equipment director at Ability Found, Workman has the task of finding the right wheelchair or equipment for those with special needs who lack the resources to pay for the equipment.
+As a physical therapist and equipment director at Ability Found, Workman has the tumultuous task of finding the right wheelchair or equipment for those with special needs who lack the resources to pay themselves.

 "There's a lot of crazy, cosmic stuff that goes on," Workman said.
 "I could give you countless stories like that.
 It never fails people just always seem to come through."